-When implementing with the C++ runtime, the Artix server must be configured to load the requisite CORBA plug-ins.
-Example 1 shows how to modify the Artix configuration scope, artix_srvr_with_corba_binding, to enable the CORBA bindings.
+The Artix server must be configured to load the requisite CORBA plug-ins.
+Example 1 shows how to modify the Artix configuration scope, artix\srvr\with\corba\binding, to enable the CORBA bindings.

 Example 1: Artix Configuration Required for a CORBA Binding